GameCult/Aetheria-Economy/README.md

 ## License

 The majority of this repository is under the Mozilla Public License and therefore available for anyone to use.
+Note that the MPL is per-file and therefore the license only applies to files which contain the MPL header.
+If you believe a file has been created by us and is missing the header, please let us know (we do forget sometimes).

 ## Contact Us